Foreign Relations & International Law

 While there may not be a one-size-fits-all approach to screening, there is a one-size-fits-all objective.
 The overarching aim of countries’ investment screening mechanisms should be to “achieve national security goals with the smallest possible impact on investment flows,” as the OECD established in 2009.
 Designing and implementing an effective screening regime requires time and openness to learning from other countries’ best practices.
 Other economies should closely follow the results of Singapore’s experience with a case-by-case designation.
 At the same time, Singapore should draw lessons from other countries in clarifying the scope of its call-in powers in the new law.
 But ultimately, the Significant Investments Review Act is a reminder that the world has changed, and mechanisms to screen investments for national security risks will only proliferate in the future.

-William Yuen Yee is a research assistant with the Columbia-Harvard China and the World Program and an incoming J.D. candidate at Harvard Law School.
-His writing has appeared in Foreign Policy, the Diplomat, Rest of World, Jamestown China Brief, and other publications.
+William Yuen Yee is a J.D. candidate at Harvard Law School.
+His writing has also appeared in Foreign Policy and The Diplomat.

 Subscribe to Lawfare